teklynk/twitch_queue/README.md

 ### Notes

-To reset/restart the list, you will need to manually refresh the browser source.
+**!command reset** = Will reload/reset the queue and reload the browser source.
+This is limited to mods and streamer. ie: !play reset

 Only one entry per person/username.
 Command will be ignored if the username is already in the list.